CRAZY CANVAS

 Variety of surfaces

 Our sturdy stretcher bars are made of carefully seasoned softwood from sustainable European forestry.
 The wood is professionally pre-treated to an ideal residual moisture.
-The mouldings are glued together several times, which guarantees the highest possible freedom from warping, as no large tensions can build up.
-Knotholes are avoided by frequent interlocking.
+The mouldings are glued together several times and finger-jointed, which guarantees the highest possible freedom from warping, as no large tensions can build up.

 Wooden frame with wedges for streching in detail

-Painting on canvas - landscape with watercolour and acrylic on Xtra Fein
+Painting on canvas - landscape with watercolour and acrylic on Crazy Canvas Cotton Fine

-On our tutorials page you can learn more about the classic canvas, applications or special techniques.
+On our tutorials page you can learn more about CRAZY CANVAS applications and some special techniques.
+Also take a look at the Artist Guide in our Online Shop.

 what you need to know about canvases